 - Cradle Mountain - Lake St Clair National Park

 - Franklin-Gordon Wild Rivers National Park

 - Mt Field National Park

 Hobart - Port Arthur

-- Richmond is a perfect place to learn about Tasmania's rich heritage and is home to Australia's oldest bridge, built by convict labour between 1823 and 1825, and Australia's oldest gaol, built in 1825.
+- Richmond is the perfect place to learn about Tasmania's rich heritage and is home to Australia's oldest bridge and Australia's oldest gaol.

 - Close by are the vineyards and wineries of the Coal River Valley, part of the Southern Tasmanian Wine Region.

 - Return to Sorell then on to Port Arthur.

 - On the way, stop at the Colonial and Convict Exhibition in Copping, with its extensive collection of convict artifacts.